adebray/equivariant_homotopy_theory/README.md

 If you want to add a macro, add it to `macros.tex`, rather than the `.cls` file.
 If it's a common macro, it might already be defined there.
 If you want to add a reference, just append it to `references.bib`.

+**Note**: though indexing has been set up, the custom macros are currently somewhat fragile across line breaks or in footnotes.
+In those cases, `\index` always works.

 ## Git hooks

 Using the Git hooks provided by the [`gitinfo2`](https://www.ctan.org/pkg/gitinfo2?lang=en) package, it's